alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap4.md

 B. Shoulder surfing

-C. A man-in-the-middle attackD.
-Pretexting
+C. A man-in-the-middle attack

+D. Pretexting

 3. B. Shoulder surfing is the process of watching what someone is doing to acquire passwords or other information.
 A man-in-the- middle attack is a technical attack that inserts an attacker between a victim and a legitimate server or other destination to capture traffic.
 Pretexting is a social engineering technique that presents a reason or excuse why something is needed or done.
 A man-in-the-room attack was made up for this question.